Theory of Computation

 - Formalization of the notion of computation using "abstract computing devices" called automata

-- Understanding a hierarchy of classes of problems or formal languages (regular, context-free, context-sensitive, decidable, and undecidable)
+- Hierarchy of classes of problems or formal languages (regular, context-free, context-sensitive, decidable, and undecidable)

-- Understanding a hierarchy of classes of automata (finite automata, pushdown automata, and Turing machines)
+- Hierarchy of classes of automata (finite automata, pushdown automata, and Turing machines)

-- Understanding applications to pattern matching, parsing, and programming languages
+- Applications to pattern matching, parsing, and programming languages

 - Computability Theory

-- Understanding Church-Turing thesis (Turing machines as "general-purpose computers")
+- Church-Turing thesis (Turing machines as "general-purpose computers")

-- Understanding the concept of reduction (solving a problem using a solution for a different problem)
+- Reduction (solving a problem using a solution for a different problem)

-- Understanding the concept of undecidability (when a problem can not be solved using computers)
+- Undecidability (when a problem can not be solved using computers)

 - Complexity Theory